 KYC compliance is not as disruptive as it was in the past.
 Businesses like financial service providers can now leverage electronic KYC, which is much easier than traditional processes of physical ID-based verification.

 Age verification is another use case of identity verification.
 In some industries, goods and services can only be sold to customers above a certain age.
-Age verification should not be confused with an age gate on an online store, which cannot reliably verify a user’s age.
+Age verification should not be confused with an age-gate on an online store, which cannot reliably verify a user's age.

-With accurate age verification, the system can notify users of an age restriction and prevent access automatically if they are under the specified age limit.
+With accurate age verification, the system can automatically notify users of an age restriction and prevent access if they are under the specified age limit.

 Preventing Online Attacks and Fraud

 Attackers can use fraudulent personal information or fake identities to target online businesses.
-Accurate identity verification is an effective means of protecting your business from attackers trying to make purchases with fake or stolen credit cards.
+Accurate identity verification is an effective means of protecting your business from attackers trying to make purchases with counterfeit or stolen credit cards.

-This results in safer business interactions.
+Proper ID Verification results in safer business interactions.
 You can make it more difficult for an attacker to defraud your company while ensuring that legitimate customers can buy your products and services without too much hassle.

 Types of Identity Verification